 The team captain is responsible for registering their team and for ensuring that their team sponsorship total is met.
 They are also responsible for the conduct of their team during the course of the weekend.

 Camping pitches are available at the recreation ground for teams to set up tents and headquarters during the weekend.

 All riders must be affiliated to a team and must register before they can ride.
-The quickest and easiest way to register is online.
-Do not try to register at the Village Hall on the day as the process is much slower and may be subject to queues.
+The only way to register is online.
 There are discounts available for riders who register two or more weeks beforehand.

 Please remember that this a family fundraising event and that there will be riders of all ages and abilities on the course.
 Please ride within the spirit of the event and show care and consideration to fellow riders.

 In order to ensure the safety of riders, we position marshals at each of the junctions on the course.
 To do so is a massive undertaking (we require around 120 marshal slots to be filled – all from volunteers).